OwainWilliams/GitKrakenThemes/README.md

 If you would like to submit your own theme to this repo, please do!
 Please submit a Pull Request and include your `jsonc` file along with a `Readme.md` file and a screenshot of your theme.
 Have a look at the themes already submitted if you need help.

+## A quick way to create a GitKraken Theme
+Use the [Theme Builder](https://gitkraken-theme-builder.netlify.app/) and once you are happy with your theme, add it to this project!

 If you have any questions, please reach out to me on twitter - @scottishcoder